 “If your name is on the loan the interest rate will go down SO much.
 Please help me, I promise I will make all the payments.”

 Lessons are learned the hard way

-At twenty-six I was also super naïve.
+Being still relatively fresh out of college, I was also super naïve.

 Anyway, I now “owned” a brand new Hyundai Elantra but I was driving a 2002 Toyota Corolla.

 Makes sense, right?

 No it doesn’t.

 What to do if you've co-signed for negative equity